ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

     src="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-narrow-on-light.svg' | url }}">
 </picture>

+This lets us know:

+1. What the problem is,
+2. Has it been dealt with yet, and
+3. Who found the problem?

 We also use the term “More information available below” to signal that someone can explore the list item’s child content in more detail.
 This is accomplished via pressing:

 - <kbd>Tab</kbd>: Navigates forwards through each child interactive element in sequence.